ZackLoken/RetinaNet_WaterfowlDetection/README.md

 # RetinaNet_WaterfowlDetection
 Repository with PyTorch code for training RetinaNet w/ ResNet-50 backbone to identify waterfowl in drone images and videos.
+Users can clone this repository, load the corresponding Conda environment from environment.yml, download the image and annotation data (link below), and then change the folder paths in RetinaNet_ResNet50_PyTorch_CustomDataset.ipynb or RetinaNet_ResNet50_PyTorch_CustomDataset.py to the directory where the data was downloaded.
+If using a GPU, CUDA Toolkit version 12.8 must be downloaded following the instructions here: (https://developer.nvidia.com/cuda-12-8-0-download-archive).

 ![alt text](https://github.com/ZackLoken/RetinaNet_WaterfowlDetection/blob/main/TestResults.png)